Volkswagen Tiguan GTE Active Concept Makes World Debut at NAIAS

 The Volkswagen Tiguan GTE Active Concept makes its world debut at the North American International Auto Show (NAIAS), in the country that popularized the Sport Utility Vehicle (SUV).
-The vehicle’s most striking innovation is its efficient plug-in hybrid system that uses two electric motors and a gasoline engine, which can supply all four wheels with power, either automatically or at the push of a button.
+The vehicle’s most surprising innovation was discovered after the car covers were removed and exposed its efficient plug-in hybrid system that uses two electric motors and a gasoline engine, which can supply all four wheels with power, either automatically or at the push of a button.
 This concept proves how much potential plug-in hybrid systems have.
 The all-wheel-drive system’s technology ensures that this SUV can offer supreme off-road performance, even in all-electric mode.

 The five-seat concept is based on the completely redeveloped second-generation Tiguan.
-The GTE Active Concept reflects the great technical versatility of the new SUV, which will arrive to the U.S. market in 2017 with a longer wheelbase and available seven-seat functionality.
+The GTE Active Concept reflects the great technical versatility of the new SUV, which will arrive to the volkswagen dealership in nj in 2017 with a longer wheelbase and available seven-seat functionality.
 For Volkswagen, the new Tiguan marks the kickoff of an SUV product offensive that will significantly expand the range of vehicles offered, especially in North America.

 Volkswagen has configured the design, packaging and technical features of the SUV to be as innovative as its plug-in hybrid drive system.
 The Tiguan is the first SUV to be based on the Modular Transverse Matrix (MQB), and demonstrates intelligent space utilization.
 The GTE Active Concept projects an authentic off-road look and makes a powerful impression with its stylish, taut proportions.